wormangel/my-photo-workflow/README.md

 ## The process outline
 1. **Cloud Repository/Backup**

 * Let Dropbox upload the pictures from the iPhone to `Camera Uploads`
-* Manually grab the LivePhotos' videos and put them in `Camera Uploads`
+* Manually grab the LivePhotos' videos, fix the naming and put them in `Camera Uploads`

 2. **Staging**
 3. **Archiving**